mikegleen/modes/doc/source/index.rst

 -  **ifcontains** Select an object if the value in the **value** statement is contained in the element text.
 -  **ifelt** Select an object if the element exists, even if the text is empty.
-   If the **required** statement is included, this can be used to detect badly formed elements.
+   If the **required** statement is included, a warning message is issued.
+-  **ifnotelt** Select an object if the element doesn’t exist.
 -  **ifeq** Select an object if the element text equals the **value** statement text.
+Returns false if the element doesn’t exist.
 -  **ifnoteq** Select an object if the element text does not equal the **value** statement text.